RILI: Robustly Influencing Latent Intent: Simulations

 In \textit{Dynamics~1} the partner merges into the lane where the ego agent most recently passed \cite{xie2020learning}; in \textit{Dynamics~2} the partner merges to the far right lane if the ego agent moved to the left early in the interaction \cite{wang2021influencing}; and in \textit{Dynamics~3} the partner cycles through the lanes without reacting to the ego agent.
 During our second experiment we introduce a new partner.
 This new partner merges to the far left lane if the ego agent moves to the right early in the interaction; otherwise it moves into the same lane as the ego agent.

 \p{Robot} Here the ego agent is a simulated robot arm.
-There are three different goals in the robot's workspace, and the robot is rewarded if it reaches for the same goal as the partner.
-The partner's latent strategy $z$ is their chosen goal.
+There are three goals in the robot's workspace, and the robot is rewarded if it reaches for the same goal as the partner.
+The robot's action space is its three DoF end-effector velocity, and the partner's latent strategy $z$ is their chosen goal.

-The partner updates their goal using one of four latent dynamics.
 In \textit{Dynamics~1} the partner changes their goal to move away from the robot's end-effector; in \textit{Dynamics~2} the partner keeps the same goal if the robot moves to the left of that goal; and in \textit{Dynamics~3} the partner cycles through the goals without responding to the robot.
 For each of these partners we give a bonus reward to the ego agent if the partner chooses the goal on the right.
 In our second experiment the ego agent plays with a new partner: this partner maintains the same goal if the robot ends the interaction with its end-effector below a certain height \cite{wang2021influencing}.
 Additionally, here we give the ego agent a bonus reward each time the partner chooses the middle goal.

 \p{Implementation} The input of the GRU encoder $\mathcal{E}$ at interaction $i$ is a history of four interactions $\{\tau^{i-4}, \ldots, \tau^{i-1}\}$, and the output is latent strategy $z^i$ of size $10$.
 The decoder $\mathcal{D}$ is a multilayer perceptron with a two fully-connected layers of size $64$ each.
 We use SAC \cite{haarnoja2018soft} to train the ego agent's policy $\pi$: the policy and critic networks are multilayer perceptrons with $2$ fully-connected layers of size $256$ each.